dfinity/http-proxy/README.md

 ## Overview

-An implementation of the [IC HTTP Gateway Protocol](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-gateway) that enables end-to-end secure connections with dApps being served from the [Internet Computer](https://internetcomputer.org/).
+An implementation of the [IC HTTP Gateway Protocol](https://github.com/dfinity/interface-spec/blob/master/spec/http-gateway-protocol-spec.md) that enables end-to-end secure connections with dApps being served from the [Internet Computer](https://internetcomputer.org/).

+WATCH OUT FOR PROXY ON cURL

 ### Motivation and Goals